 Many materialists will like this idea of mind-body reduction.
 But there are reasons why this reduction isn’t what materialists currently think, and the reason is knowledge representation.
 In any observation, the observer perceives the world, and represents the information about the world.
 In a representation, one object is the symbol of another.
 This is not expected of physical theories, where each object only describes itself, and the outcome of measurement is a property of the measuring instrument.
 Knowledge representation brings two kinds of important shifts to this view of matter: (1) matter involves a hierarchy of types, and (2) matter refers to other material objects.

 Materialism discards this conceptual hierarchy and presumes that the measuring instrument is of the same type as the measured object.
 This was true in classical physics, where the measuring and measured instruments were material objects of the same kind.
 We just called a particular object a measuring instrument—e.g. a meter or a clock—but any object could be the standard of measurement.
 This symmetry between measuring and measured instruments in classical physics has now been broken in quantum theory.
-Now, measuring and measured systems are indeed of different types: the measured system is incomplete information, and the measured system completes that uncertainty through a choice.
-This problem seems unintuitive in the context of materialism or classical physics, but is easily understood if we treat quantum measurements as observations.
+Now, measuring and measured systems are indeed of different types: the measured system is incomplete information, and the measured system completes that uncertainty.
+This problem seems unintuitive in classical physics, but is easily understood if we treat quantum measurements as observations.

 What is the difference?
 In a measurement, all objects have the same type.
 In an observation, the observer’s senses are conceptually more abstract than the measured objects.
 If we try to reduce the observer’s senses to the objects, we create a contradiction.
 If we keep them as two types of entities, we create incompleteness.
 But if we join them as dimensions and values, there is no contradiction.
 However, we now have a surprising conclusion: the observer’s senses, or the measuring instrument, is not an object in the same space as the things it measures.
 The senses are rather the space in which the object is given a location; the senses are the dimensions in which objects are values.